 Making Maker moments happen just seems like best practice, especially for dyslexic students: swap with: Maker moments provide powerful teaching opportunities for our dyslexic learners.
 In STEAM class, mistakes are celebrated and inventiveness, originality and creative-problem solving are rewarded.
 For the younger grades, students might be figuring out how to route a Mindstorm™ robot through an obstacle course, while at older grades (4th and higher), it will mean engaging in biomedical design of prostheses.
 We celebrate invention and interweave it with current environmental issues to encourage students to think globally and act locally.

 Every day the students have a 20 minute break in the morning and a 45 minute lunch/recess break in the mid-day.
 P.E. classes are forty-five minutes each.
-Physical education instruction is provided by Grow Fit, a Bay Area organization specializing in physical fitness.
+Physical education instruction is provided by Sports For Learning, an agency that incorporates concepts developed by CASEL into all classes.

 Fundamental to our program are the following objectives: